-Brian Charles Rooney Hosts OOTB's 2018 Season Announcement Event Tonight
+Brian Charles Rooney to Host OOTB's 2018 Season Announcement Event

-Producing Founding Artistic Director Liz Flemming, Associate Artistic Director, Ethan Paulini and Out of the Box Theatrics will reveal their 2018 season tonight, November 14, at 7pm.
+Producing Founding Artistic Director Liz Flemming, Associate Artistic Director, Ethan Paulini and Out of the Box Theatrics will reveal their 2018 season on Tuesday, November 14 at 7pm.
 Broadway performer Brian Charles Rooney will perform and serve as host.

 The event takes place at Alice's Tea Cup, 220 E. 81st St. between 2nd and 3rd Avenue.
 Tickets are $40.
 For tickets and information, visit www.ootbtheatrics.com.

 Out of the Box Theatrics, led by Founder and Producing Artistic Director Elizabeth Flemming, Associate Artistic Director Ethan Paulini and Company Manager, Frank Hartley is a New York-based, nonprofit Actors' Equity producing Off-Broadway organization, dedicated to producing new and classic works while challenging audiences to experience work outside of their expectations.
 Committed to hiring a diverse company of actors, regardless of gender, race, creed, ethnicity, or physical handicap, Out of The Box Theatrics allows audiences to experience work from a fresh perspective in site-specific locations.

 2017 marks their first full season, following their 2016 inaugural production of You're a Good Man, Charlie Brown and this year's production of "Master Harold"...and the Boys and The Owl and the Pussycat.
 The season concludes in December with Jason Robert Brown's Songs for a New World.
 This season will also feature the new reading series Building the Box, a series of open mics and many special events.

 For more information, visit www.ootbtheatrics.com.